Remarkable Social Workers work for Outstanding Leaders in Wakefield

 - We have strong and supportive teams with effective leadership.
 We have experienced permanent managers who are committed to promoting your development through effective quality reflective supervision.

-- These are full-time/job share posts of 37 hours per week, with a mix of office and home working and flexible arrangements being possible.
+- Full-time/Job share posts of 37 hours per week, with a mix of office and home working and flexible arrangements being possible.

 - 28 days of Holidays plus 8 Bank Holidays.